klausbrunner/solarpos/README.md

 ### Date and Time Formats

-Dates and times should be given in ISO 8601 format like 2011-12-03T10:15:30+01:00 or a subset thereof, such as 2011-12-03 for a date without a time and timezone offset.
+Dates and times should be given in ISO 8601 format like 2011-12-03T10:15:30+01:00 or an unambiguous subset, such as:

+* 2025-12-03 for a local date (timezone is taken from the timezone parameter if available, else the system default is used)
+* 11:00 for a local time (today's date is assumed, timezone is determined as above)
+* 14:00:13.312Z for a UTC time (today's date is assumed, timezone is UTC unless overriden by the timezone parameter)

 ### Usage examples